jaswalkiranavtar/paytm/readme.md

 3. Spring Data JPA and H2 in-memory database to store user creds.
 The reason I added the endpoint to change password on oauth server is that, it uses in-memory database to store credentials and any external service or process cannot access it.

 4. Spring AOP: To centrally manage logging of all user actions in all apps.
 Infact I added the Aspect to common folder so that both UI app and oauth2 server can use it.
 In practice it should be a seperate module in the form of jar file that any other app can use.

+5. UI: Mixture of Angular and JQuery.
+If I had more time, I would have used Angular 4 and Google's Material Design, to use compoenents from Angular Material IO.